Wingkelinks/anitas_kitchen_groove_MSP1/README.md

 The idea for this project wouldn't be in existence if it wasn't for my Mom.
 Her hard work and passion, inspired me to create something that would not only assist her, but also illustrate and symbolize who she is as a person and business owner.
 Thanks Mom :heart:

-Thanks goes to my Mentor, Sebastian Immel for helping me consolidate and refine ideas, for positive affirmations, reality checks and calm guidance.
+Thanks goes to my Mentor, Sebastian Immel for helping me consolidate and refine ideas, for positive affirmations, reality checks and his calm guidance.

 To my brother @mattyturn95, for encouraging me to get into coding in the first place.
 As a recent Code Institute graduate himself, his insight and support has meant a lot to me.
 Thanks bro :blue_heart: